MakeSchool-Tutorials/Sushi-Neko-SpriteBuilder-Swift/P5-Title-Screen/content.md

 > [action]
 > Edit the `DefaultTimeline` to be named `InitialLaunch`.

 We will be using keyframe animations to bring the menu in.
 To do this, we'll need to set a keyframe with the title offscreen and another with the title on screen.

 > [action]
 > Start off by adding a position keyframe at `00:00:00`.
 To do this, select the node containing both title labels.
 Drag the animation scrubber to `00:00:00` (even if it's already there, drag it somewhere else then back).
-Press `P` on your keyboard.
+On your keyboard, press `P`.
 >
 <!--gif, get mouseposé from mac app store to display clicks & keystrokes-->
 > ![]()